 Sound On Sound Magazine, 2010, printed review

-Recent comments on the Robertinventor channel on youtube.
+More comments on the Robertinventor channel on youtube. - with embedded videos

 I'd just like to say that I think this concept is fantastic!
 I've been a pianist for 23 years and I am also profoundly deaf.
 Some of the complicated polyrhythms I've encountered have led to much hand-wringing and hair-pulling (such as 5:3, 7:8, 6:8, etc).
 This VISUAL approach makes it SO easy to see the rhythmic interplay and to clap it until it becomes internalized.
 Thank you!
 Kyle Thomas